juntao/arenztopia/content/news/Issue 32.md

 NP: Thanks for having me!

 The original interview was made in French.
 The non-translated version will be below.
-(Translated by Renzo Avila)
+(Translated by Lorenzo Avila)

 French Feature: